booste-corporation/booste_cli/README.md

    When typing a one-liner, the path to the compiled file path will not be recognized locally, but it does indeed exist remotely and will run.

 ### Not Supported:
-Apps with a visual aspect.
+Apps with GUI based engines.
-- Web development through a localhost
 - Desktop GUI, such as Electron
 - AR/VR
 - Game engines, such as Unity